-Attractions in Kyiv: modern Ukrainian cuisine restaurants and popular bars.
+Modern Ukrainian cuisine restaurants and popular bars

 As one of the options to savor local traditional dishes visit BARVY Restaurant (3, Mechnikova street, Kyiv).
 This is the new addition to the local restaurant scene, which introduces the modern Ukrainian cuisine based on traditional recipes of various regions and ethnic groups of Ukraine.

 BARVY serves traditional dishes of Transcarpathia, Galicia and Bukovina cuisine, as well as specialties from Odesa and the Crimean Tatar cuisine.
 Particular attention is paid to game, honoring the fact that hunting has been one of the most popular crafts in Ukraine for a long time.